 - Compose a free-verse poem.
 Giving students 150-200 lines of poetry from Walt Whitman can provide some simple modeling for their verses.

 - Direct students to the Online Catalog database to find other photographs that show additional aspects of war life for "Johnny Reb" or "Billy Yank."
 Ask them to print out these photos and add them to the classroom gallery.

 - For classes reading Stephen Crane's The Red Badge of Courage while studying the Civil War, discuss with students the realism of photography as practiced by Mathew Brady and other photographers with the naturalism of Stephen Crane.

 The documents included in this project are from Record Group 111, Records of the Office of the Chief Signal Officer.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

 You can perform a keyword, digitized image and location search in the National Archives Catalog.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.